Customer experience personalization tips that won't spook your customers

 But when businesses get too personal with their customers, the effect can be a bit spooky.

-In the spirit of Halloween, we're sharing our best practices for striking that delicate balance between helpful and eerie.
+We're sharing our best practices for striking that delicate balance between helpful and eerie.
 Here's how to engage with consumers and personalize your brand experience without scaring your customers.

 So much data it will give you goosebumps